payrexx/woocommerce-payrexx-gateway/readme.txt

 * Minor update, no need to backup

 = 3.0.7 =
+* Support block checkout, no need to backup

+= 3.0.7 =
 * New feature, no need to backup

 = 3.0.6 =